baphled/acceptable_model/README.md

     end

-Now it'd be cool if we could build upon our object to include relationships between information and provide a HATEOS like API without cluttering up a beautiful slim models.
+Now it'd be cool if we could build upon our object to include relationships between associations and provide a HATEOS like API without cluttering up a beautiful slim controllers.

-Inspired by reading Avid's '[Objects on Rails](http://devblog.avdi.org/2011/11/15/early-access-beta-of-objects-on-rails-now-available-2)' book, it'd be nice if we could simply delegate to our created model and have a Presenter like model that deals with all the presentational logic for us.
+It'd be nice if we could simply delegate to our created model and have a Presenter like model that deals with all the presentational logic for us.

 We want this to be with a little ceremony as possible and make sure that our models truely stay separate from our presentation logic.

-So we can define an object `AcceptableModel.define 'artist'` and then you have a Presenter like object that deals with the models presentation features
+So we can define an object `AcceptableModel.define 'artist'` and then you have a Presenter like object that deals with our output.

+So instead of calling a model directly we could do something like this:

     class Artists < Sinatra::Base
-      get '/artists'
+      get '/artists.json'
-        AcceptableModel::Artist.all
+        artists = AcceptableModel::Artist.all
+        artists.to_json
       end
     end

     class Groups < Sinatra::Base
-      get '/collecions'
+      get '/collecions.xml'
-        AcceptableModel::Groups.all
+        groups = AcceptableModel::Groups.all
+        groups.to_xml
       end
     end

-This is how we like it, our models shouldn't know about presentation logic
+Wouldn't that be cool, our models shouldn't know about presentation logic and our controller should be a thin as possible

 By default AcceptableModel::Artist will include all accessor methods that the Artist class exposes whilst knowing about how to deal with the models